sam-maverick/enhanced-messageme/README.md

 The client apps have been developed with [Expo Go](https://expo.dev/go) and [React Native](https://reactnative.dev/), so that you can run them on Android and iOS devices.
 The servers have been developed with [NestJS](https://nestjs.com/) and use a [MongoDB](https://www.mongodb.com) self-hosted database in the backend.

-We have tested most things on a fresh install of Kali Linux, but you should be able to deploy it on any platform if you follow the provided reference links and adapt some shell scripts.
+We have tested most things on a fresh install of Kali Linux, but you should be able to deploy it on any platform if you follow the provided reference links.
 For the app binaries, we provide a build.js script for convenience.
 The steps we suggest are meant for an isolated lab environment, meaning that it's on your responsibility to check their impact on your particular computing and networking environment.

 # 1. Preparing the network environment